Hulayqat

 Hulayqat was a Palestinian Arab village in the Gaza Subdistrict.
 It was depopulated during the 1947–1948 Civil War in Mandatory Palestine.
 It was located 20.5 km northeast of Gaza.

 History

-Hulayqat had numerous khirbas.
+Hulayqat's lands hosted numerous khirbas.
 Artifacts include pieces of marble and pottery as well as cisterns and a pool.

 Ottoman era

+During the 17th and 18th centuries, the area of Hulayqat experienced a significant process of settlement decline due to nomadic pressures on local communities.
+The residents of abandoned villages moved to surviving settlements, but the land continued to be cultivated by neighboring villages.